logankilpatrick/Julia-Projects-for-Beginners/README.md

 # 10 Julia Projects for Beginners 🧑‍💻

 Easy Ideas to Get Started Coding in Julia.
 Learn more by reading [this article on medium](https://logankilpatrick.medium.com/5-julia-projects-for-beginners-easy-ideas-to-get-started-coding-in-julia-938b823a0a08).
+If you are new to Julia and un-sure of it's benefits, you might want to check out [Why you should learn Julia, as a beginner / first-time programmer](https://blog.devgenius.io/why-you-should-learn-julia-as-a-beginner-first-time-programmer-96e0ad33faba) or [Why You Should Invest in Julia Now, as a Data Scientist](https://betterprogramming.pub/why-you-should-invest-in-julia-now-as-a-data-scientist-30dc346d62e4).

 ## Projects
 - [Mad Libs ✍️](https://github.com/logankilpatrick/10-Julia-Projects-for-Beginners/blob/main/madlibs.jl)